Medical Dictionary

 Infections and Pregnancy

-During pregnancy, some common infections like the common cold or a skin infection do not usually cause serious problems.
-But other infections can be dangerous to you, your baby, or both.
-Some infections may lead to preterm birth and low birth weight babies.
-Others can cause serious illness, birth defects, and lifelong disabilities, such as hearing loss or learning problems.
+During pregnancy, some common infections such as the common cold or a skin infection do not usually cause serious problems.
+Some infections, such as the flu, can be more severe when you're pregnant.
+But other infections can be harmful to you, your fetus, or both.

-Some of the infections that can be dangerous during pregnancy include:
+Some infections that can be harmful during pregnancy include:

-If you do get an infection during pregnancy, contact your health care provider about how best to protect you and your baby.
+If you do get an infection during pregnancy, contact your provider about treatment that will best protect you and your fetus.
 Only some medicines are safe during pregnancy.

 Animal Diseases and Your Health